 Wednesday October 24, 2012

-Today I fly to Athens and then tomorrow morning to Washington, D.C.
+Today I will fly to Athens and then tomorrow morning to Washington, D.C.
 I woke up early as there was a lot to do before closing down Thetis for the winter.
 Things that could not be done while I was living in her.

 - I stripped my bed and sorted the dirty clothes.
 These I later left in the office to be sent out for washing.